On the simultanenous identification of the nonlinearity coefficient and the sound speed in the Westervelt equation: Reconstruction of the nonlinearity coefficient and sound speed by a regularised Newton scheme

 Finally, we show a plot of the singular values of the Jacobian matrix frozen at $\ssl(x)=1$ and $\nlc(x)=0$.
 As Figure~\ref{fig:sv_jacobian} shows there is indeed an exponential decay of the singular values and the initial steep decay of the largest values means that under even relatively small noise in the data it will be difficult to use more than about ten relevant modes as the above reconstruction figures demonstrate.
 However the decay rate of the singular values overall is actually more favourable for reconstructions than for classical exponentially ill-posed problems such as the backwards or sideways heat problems, the Cauchy problem for the Laplacian or inverse obstacle scattering.

-All of the above reconstructions were obtained using the value $\alpha=\frac{1}{2}$ but none were sensititive to this parameter except for the extreme ends of its range.
+All of the above reconstructions were obtained using the value $\alpha=\frac{1}{2}$ in the fractional damping model, \Margin{Ref 1 3.} but none were sensitive to this parameter except for the extreme ends of its range.
 However, it is certainly the situation if we had $\alpha=1$ and thus exponential damping the usefulness of the resulting very small values of $u$ obtained from anything beyond modest time values would be extremely limited -- in particular for the reconstruction of $\nlc(x)$ as this is inherently coupled to the magnitude of $u$.
+Also a damping term $(\triangle)^\beta$ with $\beta<1$ would weaken the damping and thus influence the degree of ill-posedness.
+However, theoretically, exponential decay with time persists also with $\beta<1$ as long as $\alpha=1$.
+We point to \cite{nonlinearity_imaging_fracWest} for an illustration of the pole locations (as being responsible for the degree of ill-posedness) with varying $\beta$ in case of reconstructing $\nlc$ alone.